chromindscan/chromia-game-lite/README.md

 ![telegram-cloud-photo-size-5-6267250037222393690-y](https://github.com/user-attachments/assets/03aa191b-612f-42c2-ab02-c197cd5c0c4e)

 ## Overview
 This repository provides a server-side implementation for integrating with Virtuals.io G.A.M.E (Generative Autonomous Multimodal Entities) Lite.
 It demonstrates how to set up endpoints that allow AI agents to initiate $CHR token transfers.
+Use this as a template to build your own G.A.M.E-enabled applications!

 ## Use Cases
 - Automated tipping system for content creators